vaib-dev/Courses/7-scrum-master-role/README.md

 ## Chapter 5 - Moderation

 This chapter will be dealing with the subject moderation, what is an event moderator, How to become a great moderator and also, Characteristics of a great moderator?

+## Chapter 7 - Coaching

+In this chapter we will talk about a very important part of Scrum Master's journey which is Coaching, we will see what is coaching, what is not, who does SM coach, and What.
+Few other qualities which a coach should possess like, Actively Listening and asking powerful questions.